-Microbial growth has led to biofilm formation that has caused limited biofouling in the basin (Figure 4-10).
-These photographs come from SRNL-L4000-2012-00007 Rev 0 (C.J.
-Berry).
-There has been growing concern over the reoccurrence of 'cobwebs' in the basin.
-Two sampling events were completed to obtain cobweb-like material from L-Basin to identify the material and determine potential impacts the material may have on the basin.
-These "cobwebs" and associated biofouling build-up could interfere with operations, causing problems identifying numerical tags on containers stored in the basin.
+Microbial growth has led to biofilm formation that has caused limited biofouling in the basin (Figure 4-9) [15].
+Severity scales are based on standardized scales from the Institute of Validation Technology [25].
+There has been growing concern over the reoccurrence of biological structures in the basin.
+Two sampling events were completed to obtain biological structures from L-Basin to identify the material and determine potential impacts the material may have on the basin.
+These biological structures and associated biofouling build-up could interfere with operations, causing problems identifying numerical tags on containers stored in the basin.
 The first sampling indicated that the material has a biological component, but the low amount of material obtained from sampling was insufficient for full microbial and chemical analysis.
-The amount from the second sampling was more, approximately 50 ml.
+The amount from the second sampling was more, approximately 50 mL.
 The material consisted of microorganisms, trace metals, and crystalline materials.
 The microorganisms are mostly, if not exclusively bacteria and this result indicates that the material and formation was mostly likely the result of biological activities.
 The highest concentration metals measured in the basin material include silica, aluminum, titanium, and iron.
 The bacteria produce a biofilm including polysaccharides that can trap detritus, e.g. inorganics and organics, in the matrix.
 This microbiological matrix was dominated by many different types of heterotrophic bacteria, meaning that they are dependent upon external supplies of organic carbon and nutrients [8].
 Without these external inputs the bacteria cannot sustain themselves.

 Water quality in L-Basin is strictly maintained by continuous filtration and deionization to ensure the long-term structural integrity of the aluminum alloy cladded fuels and assemblies stored in the basin.
-Additionally, water samples are analyzed biannually for specific microbiological pathways known to contribute to the pitting and corrosion of Al clad nuclear fuels in wet storage.
-While straightforward to conduct, there are a number of technical issues with these assays (how they are conducted, what they measure, and how the results are interpreted), and separately, they have not been useful in predicting or indicating the occurrence of 'cobwebs' in the basin.
-Cobwebs' began to appear in L-Basin on and around spent nuclear fuel in 2011 (SRNL-L4000-2012-00007).
-Since, the accepted strategy has been to remove the 'cobwebs' by vacuum filtration, which generates a secondary waste stream and added cost, but this temporary solution does not address the actual problem as the 'cobwebs' are a persistent and reoccurring condition in L-Basin.
-The specific conditions contributing to the formation and reoccurrence of the 'cobwebs' have not been resolved.
+Additionally, water samples are analyzed biannually for specific microbiological pathways known to contribute to the pitting and corrosion of AI clad nuclear fuels in wet storage.
+While straightforward to conduct, there are a number of technical issues with these assays (how they are conducted, what they measure, and how the results are interpreted), and separately, they have not been useful in predicting or indicating the occurrence of biological structures in the basin.
+Biological structures began to appear in L-Basin on and around spent nuclear fuel in 2011 [15].
+Since, the accepted strategy has been to remove the biological structures by vacuum filtration, which generates a secondary waste stream and added cost, but this temporary solution does not address the actual problem as the biological structures are a persistent and reoccurring condition in L-Basin.
+The specific conditions contributing to the formation and reoccurrence of the biological structures have not been resolved.
+The higher occurrence of low-nutrient bacteria and decline of some of the other bacteria might be a factor in biological structure formation, but this is speculative.
 Biocides cannot be used in the basins due to corrosion issues.
 The chemical and/or biological factors involved must first be identified to properly understand the problem, and only then can we offer a reliable and lasting solution.